 All end-use customers in the Registration are considered to have individually participated in each curtailment event if cleared in Day-Ahead market or dispatched by PJM in Real Time market for the Registration.
-All supporting details as outlined below will be available to the LSE after the settlement is submitted by the CSP.
+All supporting details as outlined below will be available to the LSE after the settlement is submitted by the CSP, except where the end-use customers in the registration are not required to have the same LSE.

-- Registration Customer Baseline (CBL) based on the sum of the each end use customer's meter data where each end use customer is defined as a unique EDC account number. - Meter data for each end use customer in the aggregation. - Metered Load Each individual end-use customer in the aggregation will have its own metered load and the summation of the individual metered loads will represent the Registration metered load. - Weighted Average Loss Factor The load reduction weighted average loss factor shall be the value calculated for registration.
+- Registration Customer Baseline (CBL) based on the sum of the each end use customer's meter data where each end use customer is defined as a unique EDC account number. - Meter data for each end use customer in the aggregation, except for non-interval metered residential Direct Load Control registrations, where a statistical sample of end use customers may be used for meter data, in accordance with PJM Manual 19: Load Forecasting and Analysis, Attachment D. - Metered Load Each individual end-use customer in the aggregation will have its own metered load and the summation of the individual metered loads will represent the Registration metered load.
+Non-interval metered residential Direct Load Control registrations may use a statistical sample of end-use customers' meter data to represent the Registration metered load in accordance with PJM Manual 19: Load Forecasting and Analysis, Attachment D. - Weighted Average Loss Factor The load reduction weighted average loss factor shall be the value calculated for registration.